Scattered wings of a one night dance

-What else can be done but to await the change?”
+What can be done but await the change?”

-that tap to the change on one glorious night,
+that tap to the change on this glorious night.

 When the morning tiptoes away from the dark,

-a commitment is freed in the dance of the first
+in the dance of the first summer’s rain.

 (All rights reserved by Lesley Lababidi, 1999, Lagos) To copy or re-produce photography and/or writings, written permission from Lesley Lababidi is required.